 Multiple Insurance Coverage:

-New or existing if you have multiple insurance coverages, it is your responsibility to inform us of all coverages and ensure to complete Insurance Information section of New Patient Insurance Information Form - REGISTRATION for billing preferences, that is which one to be billed as primary or secondary.
+If you have multiple insurance coverages, it is your responsibility to inform us of all coverages and ensure to complete Insurance Information section of New Patient Insurance Information Form - REGISTRATION for billing preferences, that is which one to be billed as primary or secondary.

 If your insurer requires precertification prior to Office visit, In-Patient/Out-Patient Hospital stay/services, we will work with you, as a courtesy, in getting pre-certification done.
 However, it is your responsibility to ensure all services availed by you are approved by your insurer.